 Fire departments are encouraged to submit nominations to their state’s American Legion department adjutant.
-Applications must be received by Feb.
-1. Departments may only submit one nomination per year.
+Applications must be received by Department Headquarters by December 31 so that they can be forwarded to National by February 1.
+Please contact your District Commander for your District's due date.
+Departments may only submit one nomination per year.
 Only department winners are eligible for the award, which will be accepted at the national convention.

 Nominees must be active firefighters and U.S. citizens.
 Emergency medical technicians (EMTs) are eligible only if they are certified firefighters.
 Posthumous awards will be acceptable only if the nominee’s death occurs after the department’s selection.